 I’ve sectioned off this article with the background of why I chose Software Development, the preparation to the study period, then a summary of each of the six months with key learning points.

 There are references to resources/courses throughout and also a list at the end.
-The core course I completed — The Complete Web Developer in 2021: Zero to Mastery is summarised succinctly here, with excellent advice if you’re just getting started.
+The core course I completed — The Complete Web Developer: Zero to Mastery is summarised succinctly here, with excellent advice if you’re just getting started.

 After hitting the ceiling in my current role after 8 years, I was seeking a career change where I would be continuously challenged.
 I was already working in tech, alongside developers on the client services/project management side but had never written a line of code.